junxit/us-congress-bills-117/metadata.md

 - 2021-11-29 — Introduced in Senate
 - 2021-11-29 — Read twice and referred to the Committee on Indian Affairs.
 (Sponsor introductory remarks on measure: CR S8782)
+- 2022-02-16 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+117-518.
+- 2022-04-06 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-06-23 — Committee on Indian Affairs.
+Reported by Senator Schatz without amendment.
+With written report No. 117-125.
+- 2022-06-23 — Committee on Indian Affairs.
+Reported by Senator Schatz without amendment.
+With written report No. 117-125.
+- 2022-06-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 430.